Andrew Cohen (colonial administrator): Early life and education

 Cohen was from a distinguished Anglo-Jewish family.
 He was a descendant of Levy Barent Cohen.
 He was educated at Malvern College and Trinity College, Cambridge, receiving a degree in Classics.
 He was a Cambridge Apostle.
-He is not related to Andrew Cohen, an American self-declared spiritual teacher.

 Gold Coast

 In 1947, Cohen was appointed Assistant Under-Secretary for the Colonial Office's Africa division.
 This same year, he issued the Cohen Report which recommended the gradual devolution of power to Africans.
 However, only the Gold Coast was deemed to be capable of self-government "within a generation".

 In 1948, a British inquiry was launched by the Labour government into the causes of a series of riots in the Gold Coast.
-Colonial Secretary Arthur Creech Jones and Cohen sent Aiken Watson, a support of the Fabian Society who had previously stood as a Labour candidate in the 1935 election, to tour the colony and question witnesses.
+Colonial Secretary Arthur Creech Jones and Cohen sent Aiken Watson, a supporter of the Fabian Society who had previously stood as a Labour candidate in the 1935 election, to tour the colony and question witnesses.
 Cohen advised Watson and his colleagues to "report on the disturbances...and their underlying causes: and to make recommendations on any matter arising".
 The resulting Watson report recommended wide reaching constitutional reform.

 Many colonial officials in the Gold Coast and some civil servants in London considered the report to be an extreme overreaction.
 Creech Jones claimed he was startled by its radical findings; however, the cabinet approved of Cohen's findings.
 The Report facilitated the release of key nationalist leaders, including future prime minister Kwame Nkrumah, and the replacement of Sir Gerald Creasy, the governor of the Gold Coast, with the more liberal Charles Arden-Clarke.
 Arden-Clarke held this position until Ghanaian independence in 1957, a process he helped to facilitate.